What to do, why and when

 Predicting future health, well-being and quality-of-life is not crystal ball gazing

-There are some strong predictors of future health that can be tested at home, or nearby.
+There are some strong predictors of future health that can be tested at home at no cost.

-But these are not the only check-ups that are essential to identify potential problems, some of which can be fatal: What you don’t know can kill you.
+These are also helpful for predicting future health, but they are not the only check-ups that are necessary to identify potential problems, some of which can be fatal – see below: What you don’t know can kill you.

 Check-ups – what you don’t know can kill you